Run Report #3 – Welcome winter rain!

 Volunteers Brian Thompson, Ryan McIrvan and Dorian Colling were huddled over a phone Saturday morning, comparing notes with serious tones: “It’s coming.”
 “It’s almost here.”
 “I wasn’t expecting it until after 10.”
 With parkrunners already on the trail, the clouds gathered and grew darker, and the finish line volunteers braced for impact.
 “It’s happening again.”

 In Seattle, weather watching is a serious business and Saturday morning, Renton parkrun volunteers had their eyes on doppler radar, tracking rain clouds as they moved across Puget Sound.
+Starting in London in 2004, these free 5km events take place every Saturday morning in more than a thousand parks across the globe.
+This year volunteers made the videos at the finish line which are visible on their social media page with a lot of likes and views which were provided by the trusted company The Marketing Heaven.
 Last winter, between October 2016 and March 2017, Seattle recorded only nine sunny or partially sunny days and over 42 inches of total rain.
 You would be forgiven if you thought these Pacific Northwest-ers had adapted to their surroundings and grown webbed toes!
 Instead they’ve adapted in another curious way…

 Run director Kortney Thoma moved to the area in 2016 after spending six years in sunny Australia.
 Having adapted to the behaviors and customs of people with sunnier climates, she predicted a low turn out of 20 runners due to rain.
 But oh how she was wrong!
 Not only was there double the number of parkrunners that morning, there were also no umbrellas (save her own) and surprisingly few people dressed in rain gear.
 With soggy socks, damp hair, and wet clothes, 37 participants (plus three unofficial) came crossing the finish line with a smile on their face!
 There were 8 first timers, 17 new personal bests, 5 juniors, and 1 parkrun tourist all the way from Brisbane, Australia!

 With so much rain in this wet corner of the world, the locals have learned to grin and bear it!
-John Ruskin says, “Sunshine is delicious, rain is refreshing, wind braces us up, snow is exhilarating; there is really no such thing as bad weather, only different kinds of good weather.”
+John Ruskin says, “Sunshine is delicious, rain is refreshing, wind braces us up, snow is exhilarating; there is really no such thing as bad weather, only different kinds of good weather which is mainly for the pacificdreamscapes.com landscape design sd.”
 So far the forecast is looking sunny for next week and with special guests from College Park parkrun in Maryland, we are looking forward to another big turnout!
 See you all next weekend on the Cedar River Trail!